A Hybrid Quantum-Classical Algorithm for Robust Fitting: Related work

 \section{Related work}

 In Sec.~\ref{sec:intro}, we have provided an overview of robust fitting and recent algorithmic advances.
 We thus focus our survey on quantum computing in computer vision.

 Many quantum methods have been proposed for image processing~\cite{dendukuri2018image,venegas2003storing,caraiman2012image,yan2016survey}, image recognition~\cite{neven2012qboost,nguyen2018image,dendukuri2019defining}, and object detection~\cite{li2020quantum}.
 Also, several methods explored the tasks of classification and training a deep neural network~\cite{sasdelli2021quantum,khoshaman2018quantum, nguyen2021deep}.
 Recently, Golyanik and Theobalt~\cite{golyanik2020quantum} proposed a practical quantum algorithm for rotation estimation to align two point sets.
 Their basic idea is to discretise rotation matrices to formulate the problem to the quadratic unconstrained binary optimization (QUBO), which can be solved by quantum annealers.
-However, due to the imprecision of quantum annealers at that time, their algorithm was only validated in the simulation.
 Benkner et al.~\cite{benkner2020adiabatic} proposed to solve the graph matching problem through formulating the quadratic assignment problem (QAP) to the QUBO using the penalty approach.
 They conducted the experiment and provided analysis on the quantum computer D-Wave 2000Q.
 However, the limitation of quantum computers precluded them from solving large problems.
 To address this issue, instead of enforcing a penalty to QAP, Q-Match~\cite{seelbach2021q} was proposed to iteratively select and solve subproblems of QAP, which allows D-Wave annealers to efficiently deal with large problems.
 Another interesting work is QuantumSync~\cite{birdal2021quantum}, which addresses the synchronisation problem in the context of multi-image matching.
 This work carefully formulated the synchronisation problem to the QUBO, which was then validated on D-Wave Advantage.

 The closest work to ours is~\cite{TJ_ACCV_2020}, who proposed a quantum solution for robust fitting.
 However, there are non-trivial differences: first,~\cite{TJ_ACCV_2020} estimates \emph{per-point influences} (a measure of outlyingness)~\cite{tennakoon2021consensus,suter2020monotone} for outlier removal instead of consensus maximisation.
 Second, their algorithm is based on the gate computing model, which is fundamentally different from the quantum annealing approach adopted in our work.
 Third, the results in~\cite{TJ_ACCV_2020} are only based on simulation; we will compare against~\cite{TJ_ACCV_2020} on this basis in Sec.~\ref{sec:experiments}.